lideming/webfx/README.md

       ],
     };
   }

   postCreateDom() {
     super.postCreateDom();
     console.info("the counter DOM is created", this.dom);
   }

   updateDom() {
     super.updateDom();
     console.info("the counter DOM is updated", this.dom);
   }
 }

-mountView(document.body, new Counter());
+// Mount the view onto the body element. mountView(document.body, new Counter());
 ```